De-Kalo/worthy-kafka-client/README.md

    If a default callback is not defined, and the topic receives an event that was not defined in the 'consuming' section - the event will be discarded.

-Once initialization is complete, event can start arriving and callbacks will start running.
+Once initialization is complete, events can start arriving and callbacks will be called.
-For this reason - make sure that any pre-requisite services (like DBs) are initialized before kafka.
+So make sure that any pre-requisite services (like DBs) are initialized before kafka.

 ## Event structure
 Here's the typescript definition of the event interface: